 Medicare Part D is a prescription drug plan.
 Although it generally has higher drug prices than the VA plan, it may cover drugs that are not covered by the VA.
 Part D plans also allow you to go to your preferred retail pharmacy and fill prescriptions from non-VA doctors.

 However, if you do not immediately sign up for Part D, there is an added surcharge once you enroll if you’ve gone without any prescription drug coverage for 63 consecutive days.
-You can learn more about this late enrollment penalty on the Medicare website.

 If you are having trouble covering the expense of your medications, you may qualify for Medicare’s Extra Help assistance program.
 Also known as Part D Low-Income Subsidy, this program provides additional prescription assistance based on your income and level of financial need.